 Protective mothers are simply normal and caring mothers who love their children and will do whatever is necessary to protect them.

 58,000 children a year are sent for custody or unprotected visitation with dangerous abusers.
 In 10 years, over 750 were murdered.

 Naysayers fail to understand how requiring the health and safety of children as first priority fundamentally changes the courts’ response.

-Family Courts are tilted to favor abusers and harm children.
-Custody courts are mishandling 95% of abuse cases.
+Family Courts favor abusers and harm children.
+Custody courts are mishandling 95% of abuse cases causing suffering and death.

 Mickey Mantle told his fans, “Don’t be like me.”, hoping to change their lives away from the mistakes that were about to cost him his.